Mass trespass of Kinder Scout: Commemoration

-Ewan MacColl (then known by his real name, Jimmie Miller) commemorated these events in his 1932 song "The Manchester Rambler".
+Ewan MacColl (then known by his birth name, Jimmie Miller) commemorated these events in his 1932 song "The Manchester Rambler".
 The events form the subject of the song "You Can (Mass Trespass, 1932)" on Chumbawamba's 2005 album A Singsong and a Scrap and inspiration for "Walking in the Footsteps of Giants" by northern folk band Harp and a Monkey.

 Each year, a combination of wardens and rangers from both The National Trust and the Peak District National Park Authority hold a walking event to mark the anniversary of the trespass.
 A commemorative plaque marks the start of the trespass at Bowden Bridge quarry near Hayfield, now a popular area for ramblers.
 It was unveiled in April 1982 by Benny Rothman (then aged 70) during a rally to mark the 50th anniversary.

 The Young Communist League hikes up Kinder Scout every year on their annual Communist Summer Camp to commemorate their involvement in the trespass.